 Target shooting sports, conducted at shooting ranges across Victoria, play a valuable role in the community.
 Activities at shooting ranges, however, can cause contamination and pose a risk to human health and the environment.
-Environment Protection Authority Victoria (EPA) is committed to protecting Victoria’s people and environment, while supporting these sports to continue and benefit the community.
+EPA Victoria is committed to protecting Victoria’s people and environment, while supporting these sports to continue and benefit the community.

 A range of potential contaminants are common at shooting ranges, but lead usually has the greatest potential to harm human health and the environment.
 Lead makes up the largest part of most types of ammunition and significant levels of it can be released at shooting ranges.
 At some larger shotgun ranges it can be up to tens of tonnes a year.
 Clay targets can also contain substances known as polyaromatic hydrocarbons (PAH) which can pose a risk.